jwkruisselbrink/sbml-pbk-utils/README.md

 # SBML PBK Utils

 The `sbmlpbkutils` package is a small Python package that contains utility functions for FAIR PBK model implementation in SBML.
-It provides functions for annotating, validating and running SBML PBK models.
+It provides a number of utility functions and classes for annotating, validating and running SBML PBK models.
 It is currently being developed in an explorative manner to evaluate the use of SBML as a harmonized exchange format for FAIR PBK models, and to develop and test a strategy/standard for annotation of terms and units specifically for PBK models.
 In its current state it should therefore be regarded as an experimental toolset.

 ## Installation